Varying-coefficient mixture of experts model for dynamic heterogeneous populations: application to mouse cortical development: Introduction

+To address these limitations, we propose the \emph{Varying-Coefficient Mixture-of-Experts} (VCMoE) model, which allows the coefficients in both the gating functions and the expert components to vary smoothly with an indexing variable.
+We also provide an accompanying R package, \texttt{VCMoE}, available from CRAN.

-In this article, we make four major theoretical and computational developments for the proposed VCMoE framework: (1) The identifiability and consistency of the VCMoE model are rigorously examined under regularity conditions.
-(2) A tailored expectation-maximization (EM) algorithm is proposed to estimate the functional coefficients.
+In this article, we make four major theoretical and computational developments for the proposed VCMoE framework designed to characterize the dynamic relationships between exposures and outcomes under the evolving subpopulations: \begin{enumerate} \item The identifiability and consistency of the VCMoE model are rigorously examined under regularity conditions. \item A tailored expectation-maximization (EM) algorithm is proposed to estimate the functional coefficients.
 This procedure accommodates both fully functional (i.e., all coefficients vary) and hybrid specifications (i.e., only a subset of coefficients varies).
-The asymptotic distributions of the resulting estimators are also derived.
-(3) Simultaneous confidence bands are constructed using both asymptotic theory, based on the limiting distribution of the maximum deviation between the estimated and true coefficient functions, and a nonparametric bootstrap approach.
-(4) Three hypothesis testing procedures, including asymptotic, bootstrap-based, and generalized likelihood ratio tests, are introduced to statistically assess whether specific coefficients are varying rather than constant.
+The asymptotic distributions of the resulting estimators are also derived. \item Simultaneous confidence bands are constructed using both asymptotic theory and a parametric bootstrap approach. ]item Three hypothesis testing procedures, including asymptotic, bootstrap-based, and generalized likelihood ratio tests, are introduced to statistically assess whether specific coefficients are varying or not. \end{enumerate}

 The remainder of the paper is organized as follows.
-Section~\ref{sec_main_model} introduces the proposed model formulation and presents theoretical results establishing identifiability and consistency.
+Section~\ref{sec_main_model} introduces the proposed model formulation and presents theoretical results establishing identifiability.
 In Section~\ref{sec_global_local_est}, a label-consistent EM algorithm is developed for parameter estimation, and the asymptotic properties of the resulting estimators are derived.
 Section~\ref{sec_cb} details the construction of simultaneous confidence bands and outlines associated hypothesis testing procedures.
-Section~\ref{sec_sim} reports the results of simulation studies conducted across a range of settings, including both continuous and discrete responses, where simulation results demonstrate satisfactory estimation accuracy and empirical coverage rates.
-Finally, Section~\ref{sec:Application} demonstrates the utility of the proposed methodology through its application to a dataset of single-nucleus RNA sequencing (snRNA-seq) gene expression obtained from embryonic mice sampled at different times during development.
-VCMoE successfully captures the temporal dynamics of the association between genes \textit{Satb2} and \textit{Bcl11b} across two latent neuron subpopulations, yielding findings consistent with prior biological studies.
+Section~\ref{sec_sim} reports the results of simulation studies conducted across a range of settings.
+Finally, Section~\ref{sec:Application} demonstrates the utility of the proposed methodology through its application to a dataset of single-nucleus RNA sequencing (snRNA-seq) gene expression obtained from embryonic mice between embryonic day~14 and embryonic day~18.75.